Exclusive: UTC set to win EU approval for $23 billion Rockwell Collins deal - sources

-BRUSSELS (Reuters) - U.S. aerospace and industrial company United Technologies Corp (UTX.N) is set to win EU antitrust approval for the largest aerospace deal in history - a $23 billion bid for avionics maker Rockwell Collins, people familiar with the matter said on Wednesday.
+BRUSSELS (Reuters) - U.S. aerospace and industrial company United Technologies Corp (UTX.N) is set to win EU approval for the largest aerospace deal in history - a $23 billion bid for avionics maker Rockwell Collins (COL.N), people familiar with the matter said on Wednesday.

 The deal, announced in September last year, would create a new player in the top echelon of suppliers to Boeing (BA.N), Airbus (AIR.PA), Bombardier (BBDb.TO) and other plane makers.

-The takeover would give UTC, maker of Pratt & Whitney jet engines, more leverage to resist pressure from plane makers seeking price cuts at the same time as they compete on high-margin services and spare parts.
+The takeover would give UTC, maker of Pratt & Whitney jet engines, more leverage to resist pressure from plane makers seeking price cuts.

+Rockwell Collins’ software capability would also give UTC an edge in data crunching that allows airlines to spot problems in engines and other components before they fail.

-The EU competition enforcer, which is scheduled to decide on the deal by May 4, declined to comment.
-UTC did not immediately respond to a request for comment.
+The EU competition enforcer, which is scheduled to decide on the deal by May 4, and UTC declined to comment.

+UTC cleared a hurdle last month after key client Boeing said it had provided consent to the deal after raising initial concerns.
+Analysts said the combined company could make more than 50 percent of the systems content on a Boeing 787 aircraft by dollar value.

+A source close to Airbus had told Reuters it had concerns about the merger.
+Problems at Pratt & Whitney have delayed European aircraft deliveries, and Airbus has publicly warned UTC to focus on delivering jet engines on time.

 Reporting by Foo Yun Chee; editing by Robert-Jan Bartunek and Elaine Hardcastle